PERF 3023 Songwriting and Composer Collaborations

 The following table summarises the standard assessment tasks for this subject.
 Please note this is a guide only.
 Assessment tasks are regularly updated, where there is a difference your Learning Guide takes precedence.

-Subject Contact Wallace Crossman Opens in new window
+Subject Contact Bruce Crossman Opens in new window